Large, Complex, and Realistic Safety Clothing and Helmet Detection: Dataset and Method: Related Work

-R-CNN~\cite{girshick28} is a pioneering work in two-stage object detection.
+RCNN~\cite{girshick28} is a pioneering work in two-stage object detection.
 It employed a selective search algorithm to generate 2000 region proposals, then used a CNN to extract features from each proposal, followed by support vector machine (SVM)~\cite{platt27} and finally performed classification and regression.
 However, the slow inference speed due to the large number of region proposals limits the practicality of the model.
-Fast R-CNN~\cite{Girshick25} further improved the speed and accuracy of R-CNN~\cite{girshick28} by sharing features among proposals and using ROI-pooling to extract fixed-size features.
-Faster R-CNN~\cite{ren26} unified the region proposal network and detection network, leading to improved accuracy and inference speed.
+Fast RCNN~\cite{Girshick25} further improved the speed and accuracy of RCNN~\cite{girshick28} by sharing features among proposals and using ROI-pooling to extract fixed-size features.
+Faster RCNN~\cite{ren26} unified the region proposal network and detection network, leading to improved accuracy and inference speed.
 One-stage methods, such as YOLO~\cite{redmon_v1_29}, directly predicted object categories and bounding boxes in a single network pass.
-YOLO-v2~\cite{redmon_v2_30} improved the accuracy and speed by introducing batch normalization and full convolutional operations.
-YOLO-v3~\cite{redmon_v3_31} further improved the accuracy by using a more powerful backbone network and multiscale prediction based on Darknet-53.
-YOLO-v4~\cite{bochkovskiy_v4_32} introduced additional improvements in data preprocessing, network design, and prediction.
+YOLOv2~\cite{redmon_v2_30} improved the accuracy and speed by introducing batch normalization and full convolutional operations.
+YOLOv3~\cite{redmon_v3_31} further improved the accuracy by using a more powerful backbone network and multiscale prediction based on Darknet-53.
+YOLOv4~\cite{bochkovskiy_v4_32} introduced additional improvements in data preprocessing, network design, and prediction.
 SSD~\cite{liussd_33}, another one-stage method, detected objects of different scales by using feature maps from different layers.
 FCOS~\cite{tianfcos_34} predicted object boundaries and categories based on internal points and allocated objects to different pyramid levels based on their scales.
-The development line of deep learning based object detection algorithms is shown in Figure~\ref{fig:development}.
-In this work, we employ YOLO-v5 as an object detection model in the real chemical plant.
-YOLO-v5 introduces some novel improvement ideas based on YOLO-v4, which results in a significant performance advancement in both speed and accuracy.
+YOLOv5 introduced some novel improvement ideas based on YOLOv4, which resulted in a significant performance advancement in both speed and accuracy.
+The development line of object detection algorithms based on deep learning is shown in Fig.~\ref{fig:development}.